Key Takeaways

 Temperament and Personality

 The Golden Mountain Doodle is often known for a gentle, affectionate, and intelligent temperament.
-Many are especially people-oriented and do best when they are included in family life rather than left alone for long stretches.
+Many are especially people-oriented and tend to do best when they are included in family life rather than left alone for long stretches.

 They often do well with children and can be very patient, especially when socialized early.
 Their intelligence also means they usually learn routines and training quickly, but it also means they can become bored if they do not get enough activity or mental engagement.